caresiop/GSC-AVL-Script/Documentation.md

     - **False**:
       - Print single file to UI text box normally

 **Developer Notes**: Who would have thought there would be an algorithms problem in this simple app?
-I believe this problem could have been brute forced, but I wanted to make an efficient solution.
+A dictionary would make the solution simple, but I wanted to try and keep constant space.
 - Time Complexity: ``O(n)``, Space Complexity: ``O(1)``

 ---